The Sphere Packing Bound via Augustin's Method: Introduction

 \section{Introduction}

-Most proofs establishing outer bounds, i.e. impossibility results, for the channel coding problem under fixed rate, fixed error probability, or slowly vanishing error probability hypotheses rely on either a type based expurgation \cite{altugW14C,haroutunian68,shannonGB67A} or a distinction of cases based on types \cite{moulin17,polyanskiyPV10,strassen62,tomamichelT13}.
+Most proofs establishing the infeasibility of certain performance for the channel coding problem under fixed rate, fixed error probability, or slowly vanishing error probability hypotheses rely on either a type based expurgation \cite{altugW14C,haroutunian68,shannonGB67A} or a distinction of cases based on types \cite{moulin17,polyanskiyPV10,strassen62,tomamichelT13}.
 Although similar bounds can, usually, be obtained using the information spectrum approach \cite{hayashi09B} with greater generality, one has to give up the initial non-asymptotic bound in order to do so.
 This relative advantage of the method of types \cite{csiszar98,csiszarkorner} over the information spectrum approach \cite{han} emerges from four distinct assumptions: the product structure of the sample space, the product structure of the probability measures, finiteness of the input set, and the stationarity of the channel.
 The finite input set assumption and the product structure assumptions can be removed and the stationarity assumption can be relaxed if one gives up the concept of type for the concept of typicality.
 The typicality arguments are, usually, employed for deriving asymptotic results, but they can also be used to obtain non-asymptotic bounds.

-Augustin's proof of the sphere packing bound (SPB) in \cite{augustin78} stands out in this high level classification of the techniques for deriving outer bounds for the channel coding problem.
+Augustin's proof of the sphere packing bound (SPB) in \cite{augustin78} stands out in this high level classification of the techniques for deriving infeasibility results for the channel coding problem.
 It establishes a non-asymptotic bound without assuming the finiteness of the input set or the stationarity of the channel.
 The main aim of this article is to build an understanding of Augustin's method around the concepts of capacity and center.
 We believe such an understanding can guide us when we apply Augustin's method to the other information transmission problems.
 To build such an understanding, we derive the SPBs using Augustin's method in a way that makes the role of the \renyi capacity and center more explicit.
-In order to describe the operational significance of the \renyi capacity more completely, we show that one can determine the channel capacity for a diverse class of channels using Gallager's inner bound \cite{gallager65} and Arimoto's outer bound \cite{arimoto72}.